 There are many important moments in life that can shape your future.
 Moments where you find what you’re passionate about, make new friends who care about the same things as you and even earn the trust and freedom that come along with growing up.
 The decisions you make can help you get closer to the moments that matter most to you.
 That’s why it’s important to understand how using marijuana before you’re 21 can get in the way.

 You might know marijuana as “weed” or “pot.”
 The marijuana plant produces a mind-altering chemical called THC, (or Tetrahydrocannabinol) which makes you feel “high.”
 Marijuana can be smoked, vaped, or eaten in foods or drinks.
-All marijuana products are required to be labeled with a universal symbol (pictured right), so always look for that.
+All marijuana products are required to be labeled with this red symbol, so always look for that.
 A lot of people think that since marijuana is legal, it’s safe for anyone to use.
 That’s not true, especially for those under the age of 21.
 Keep reading to learn why.

 Young people’s brains aren’t done developing until the age of 25, which means that using marijuana at a young age could get in the way of reaching your full potential.
 You’re in charge of building your future, so take responsibility for knowing how marijuana can impact your health.